Uber Accident Lawyer Atlanta

 There are exceptions to these general time limits in specific circumstances.
 For example, if the injured party is a minor or is legally incapacitated, the statute of limitations may be tolled (paused) until the disability is removed or the minor turns 18.

 Also, if the responsible party leaves the state of Georgia after the accident, the time they are absent may not count towards the statute of limitations.
-This is why it’s so important to get in touch with a personal injury lawyer or Atlanta uber accident attorneys who specialize in personal injury cases immediately after your accident.
+This is why it’s so important to get in touch with an Atlanta personal injury lawyer or Atlanta uber accident attorneys who specialize in personal injury cases immediately after your accident.

 Trust Our Atlanta Uber Accident Lawyers to Maximize Your Compensation